The virtual flyping theorem: Links and spanning surfaces in thickened surfaces

 If $V$ is a plumbing cap for $F$ with shadow $U$, then the operation $F\to (F\setminus U)\cup V$ is called {\bf re-plumbing}.
 See Figure \ref{Fi:replumb}.
-The analogous operation along a fake plumbing cap, a ``fake re-plumbing,'' is an isotopy move.
-Two spanning surfaces are {\it plumb-related} if they are related by a sequence of re-plumbing and isotopy moves.
+The same operation along a fake plumbing cap, a ``fake re-plumbing,'' is an isotopy move.
+Two spanning surfaces are {\it plumb-related} if they are related by re-plumbing and isotopy moves.

-\subsection{The 4-dimensional perspective}
+\subsubsection{The 4-dimensional perspective}